-My recent article on the most popular double edge razors by sales included the Merkur 34C.
-Here is my take on that razor, probably the most popular “modern” double edge razor on the market now.
+Sharpologist’s recent article on the most popular double edge safety razors by sales included the Merkur 34C.
+This Merkur 34C review is everything you should know about that razor, probably the most popular “modern” double edge razor on the market now.

 Merkur as a company dates back to 1896, when Emil Hermes registered the brand in Germany.
 His preferred name for the company (Hermes) was already taken, so he used the German word of the Roman messenger god equivalent, Mercury.

 One hundred years later Merkur was acquired by the Dovo company (itself established in 1906).

 The Merkur 34C has a number of aliases.
 You may see it listed as “HD,” “Heavy Duty,” “Heavy Classic,” or even “Model 178.”
 The “C” in the model number denotes a chrome plated finish.
 A gold-tone finish version, the 34G, is also available.
 The Merkur 34C was the closest thing to a “bog standard” safety razor for a long time, though over the past few years other razors, such as the Edwin Jagger DE89 series of razors, have made it more of a horse race.